18F/handbook/_pages/how-we-work/sensitive-information.md

 Anything that would make our systems vulnerable or would impact the privacy of others if it fell into the wrong hands.
 To learn what information we consider sensitive, see [our Open Source Policy practices guide](https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information).
 See also: [the GSA Controlled Unclassified Information (CUI) Guide](https://insite.gsa.gov/employee-resources/information-technology/security-and-privacy/controlled-unclassified-information-cui/cui-guide).

+## What to do if you find or expose sensitive information
+Immediately notify us in Slack channel [#incident-response](https://gsa-tts.slack.com/archives/C0G6G1UNM) and by email [gsa-ir@gsa.gov](mailto:gsa-ir@gsa.gov).
+Also review our [vulnerability disclosure policy and procedures](../responding-to-public-disclosure-vulnerabilities/)

 ## Tools
 TTS offers a few different tools for protecting sensitive information.
 As you learned in your Security Awareness and Privacy training in [GSA Online University (OLU)](https://gsaolu.gsa.gov), only share sensitive information with the people who absolutely need it and are authorized to see it.